Mrs Wendy Wheeler

 If you would like further information on The Thrive Approach, you can visit: www.thethriveapproach.com

-The qualified Thrive Practitioners in our setting are Rachel Carrick and Wendy Wheeler.
+The qualified Thrive Practitioner in our setting is Wendy Wheeler.